f0lg0/ts-extended-cheatsheet/README.md

 ## DISCLAIMER

-This is not a full, well curated documentation aboutTypeScript.
+This is not a full, well-curated documentation about TypeScript.
 These are the notes I took following various sources while learning TypeScript.
-I'm Italian so sorry for the not so perfect English.
+I'm Italian, so sorry for the not so perfect English.

 ## Cheatsheet